 -ologies

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Perhaps in time the so-called Dark Ages will be thought of as including our own. -Georg Christoph Lichtenberg Honest Jim
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Politics, n.
+Strife of interests masquerading as a contest of principles. -Ambrose Bierce Honest Jim

 Watson's superb account of his and Crick's discovery of the structure of DNA.
 It is the rarest of books: a scientific page-turner, with suspense, strong personalities and a child-like narrator.